RobArthan/pp/NOTES.md

 in $HOME/git/pp/bld rather than having another ProofPower installation on your PATH.

-Now visit each of the package directories in turn and build the inst target using the package make file.
+Now visit each of the package directories in turn in some order respecting the above dependencies and build the inst target using the package make file.
 This will build a ProofPower installation directory in $HOME/git/pp. You could just build your package and the ones it depends on, but I usually do the lot:

     for p in pptex xpp dev hol zed daz do